ftnt-dspille/fsr-connector-creation/content/03-migrate-fpoc/1-export-import-directly.md

 #### Migrate Firmware if Needed

 In some cases, you may want to reuse firmware images from another Fabric Studio instance instead of re-uploading them.
-When the **source system (System A)** resides in a private lab and the **destination (System B)** is reachable over the internet, it’s safer to **run `rsync` from System A** to push the firmware files to System B.
+When the **source system (System A)** resides in a private lab and the **destination (System B)** is reachable over the internet, you can **run `rsync` from System A** to push the firmware files to System B.

 ##### Prerequisites